 Popular vineyard name in German-speaking countries.
 It derives from the fact that vineyards were very often owned by the church (the "Pfaffen" = priests) or monasteries in the past.

 The vineyard was already mentioned in 1230.
 A popular saying was: "The Kremser does not like the Pfaffen, but he likes to drink the Pfaffenberger".
-At first, the Pfaffenberg belonged to the bishops of Passau and was taken as a fiefdom in 1241 by the last Babenberg Duke Frederick the Quarrelsome (1210-1246).
-It then came into the possession of the Austrian ruling house of Habsburg.
+At first, the Pfaffenberg belonged to the bishops of Passau and was taken in fief by the last Babenberg Duke Frederick the Quarrelsome (1210-1246) in 1241.
+It then came into the possession of the Habsburg dynasty.
 In 1974, the vineyard was assigned to the 195-hectare "Flur Pfaffenberg".
 It extends over two wine-growing areas and comprises a total of 25 hectares of vineyards.
-The much smaller part with eight hectares is located in the municipality of Rothenhof in the Wachau.
+The smaller part with eight hectares is located in the municipality of Rothenhof in the Wachau.
 The larger part with 17 hectares is located in Stein-Krems in the Kremstal.
 The steeply terraced vineyards on weathered soils interspersed with gneiss face south to south-east and are bordered by the Danube valley.
 They are mainly planted with the varieties Riesling and Grüner Veltliner, as well as Neuburger and Müller-Thurgau.
 Shares in the vineyard are held, for example, by the wineries Hagen Anton, Hajszan-Neumann, Knoll Emmerich, Müllner Johann, Pichler-Krutzler, Salomon Undhof, Stagård, Strobl Clemens, Weingut Stadt Krems, Winzer Krems and Zeileis Wolfgang.